ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Close` on a UDP Connection (ABORT.UDP(-Lite)) releases the local port reservation.

 Abort:
-: Calling `Abort` on a UDP Connection (ABORT.UDP(-Lite)) is identical to calling `Close`except that a ConnectionErrror Event rather than a Closed Event will be sent by the Connection.
+: Calling `Abort` on a UDP Connection (ABORT.UDP(-Lite)) is identical to calling `Close`, except that the Connection will send a ConnectionError Event rather than a Closed Event.

 CloseGroup:
 : Calling `CloseGroup` on a UDP Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.